3.3 Variables

 [3.5, 3.0]

-By analogy, the : symbol means all indices in a column.
+By analogy, here the : symbol (when placed alone) means all indices in a column.

 myGrades[3, 2] # returns a value from third row and second column